October 26, 2020 - November 6, 2020

-ALMA ZEVI Venice is proud to announce Katy Stubbs: Price Choppers, the first solo exhibition of the young South African - British artist.
-The exhibition follows Stubbs’ residency at the gallery, which took place in March 2019.
-All of the ceramic pieces on display are being shown for the first time, and were either made in the city during her residency or directly inspired by Stubbs’ experience of Venice.
+ALMA ZEVI is proud to announce Katy Stubbs: Price Choppers, the first solo presentation of the young South African - British artist.
+Originally scheduled to open at the Venice gallery in March 2020, this body of work follows Stubbs’ residency at the gallery, which took place in March last year.
+All of the ceramic pieces on display are being shown for the first time at the ALMA ZEVI London space, and were either made in Venice during Stubbs’s residency or directly inspired by the artist’s experience of Venice.

 Price Choppers is a story of love, betrayal and loss.
-Twelve individual ceramic pieces together form a collective experience akin to a soap opera or epic saga; the doomed love affair between Judy, an unhappily married woman, and Jim, a fishmonger at a local supermarket.
+Eleven individual ceramic pieces together form a collective experience akin to a soap opera or epic saga; the doomed love affair between Judy, an unhappily married woman, and Jim, a fishmonger at a local supermarket.
 Within this narrative, Stubbs explores the possibilities the ceramic medium has for storytelling.
-Whilst some pieces echo traditional Greek vessels, for example, the amphora You Are So Beautiful To Me (2019), others are more akin to an everyday ‘readymade’; a crumpled receipt with a number scrawled across it or a street corner littered with beer bottles and cigarette ends.
+Whilst some pieces echo traditional Greek vessels, others are more akin to an everyday ‘readymade’; a crumpled receipt with a number scrawled across it or a street corner littered with beer bottles and cigarette ends.
 All the pieces are made and painted by hand and therefore retain traces of the artist’s process; merging together both sculpture and painting techniques.

-The exhibition is accompanied by an illustrated publication released by ALMA ZEVI and designed by Patrick Müller, which contains a new interview with Stubbs by Lara Johnson-Wheeler.
+This body of work is accompanied by an illustrated publication released by ALMA ZEVI and designed by Patrick Müller, which contains an interview with Stubbs by Lara Johnson-Wheeler.